 Her academic interests and expertise include EU constitutional law, judicial methodologies and theories of adjudication, EU citizenship and migration law.
 She has participated in a number of conferences and published a number of articles or book chapters on these topics.
 Her work has been published in top journals in EU legal scholarship, such as the European Law Review, European Constitutional Law Review and Common Market Law Review.
 Her ELRev article on the recognition of same-sex marriages of EU citizens has been cited by Advocate General Wathelet in his Opinion in Case C-673/16 Coman; while her CYELP article on the EU’s response to the refugee crisis has been awarded an Odysseus Network special recognition for outstanding young researchers’ publication in EU asylum and immigration law.

 She has participated in a number of international academic projects.
-Currently, she is the project leader of Jean Monnet Module “EU Constitutional Law and Methodology”, an academic staff member of the Jean Monnet Centre of Excellence “EU Global Leadership in the Rule of Law” and a research assistant at the UNESCO Chair on Free Movement of People, Migration and Inter-Cultural Dialogue.
-Previously, she was also an academic staff member of Jean Monnet Chair ‘Global Effects of EU Law’ at the University of Zagreb, as well as the Croatian expert team member in the international Odysseus Jean Monnet Network for Immigration and Asylum (project holder: Institute for European Studies of the Université Libre de Bruxelles (ULB)) and the ACTIONES project (Active Charter Training through Interaction Of National ExperienceS; project holder: European University Institute).
+Currently, she co-coordinates the Jean Monnet Centre of Excellence “Reinforcing the Rule of Law and EU Values” and is the principal programme author and member of NextGenerationEU project EUkrit (“Critical Perspectives to the Protection of Fundamental Rights and Constitutional Principles in the EU”).
+She was the project leader of Jean Monnet Module “EU Constitutional Law and Methodology”, an academic staff member of the Jean Monnet Centre of Excellence “EU Global Leadership in the Rule of Law”, a research assistant at the UNESCO Chair on Free Movement of People, Migration and Inter-Cultural Dialogue, an academic staff member of Jean Monnet Chair ‘Global Effects of EU Law’ at the University of Zagreb, as well as the Croatian expert team member in the international Odysseus Jean Monnet Network for Immigration and Asylum (project holder: Institute for European Studies of the Université Libre de Bruxelles (ULB)) and the ACTIONES project (Active Charter Training through Interaction Of National ExperienceS; project holder: European University Institute).

-In 2021, she was also elected president of the Croatian European Union Studies Association (CEUSA, Croatian affiliate of ECSA).
+She is the president of the Croatian European Union Studies Association (CEUSA, Croatian affiliate of ECSA).